 What is less known by many is that Colorado also has an extensive medical marijuana program, which was put into effect in 2000.
 If you qualify for the program, there are many reasons why you should register for a medical marijuana card in Colorado.
 With a medical card, you can pay less in taxes on your cannabis purchases, possess up to two ounces, gain access to medical cannabis-only counters, and even get higher potency on edibles.

-Check out how you can get a medical marijuana card in Colorado, so you can gain these benefits.
+Check out how you can get a medical marijuana card in Colorado to gain these benefits.

 During the COVID-19 pandemic, medical cannabis has been deemed an essential service.
 Patients seeking a medical certification and a medical card renewal are encouraged to do so via telehealth to limit the spread of the virus.
 Avoid the doctor’s office and sign up with Heally to book an appointment with a Colorado doctor and receive your medical cannabis consultation from the comfort of your home.